Island intro

 The islands are small enough to walk around, and the coastline offers great opportunities to explore the stacks, caves and arches.

 Visit the Battle Pund, thought to be where blood feuds were once settled, or discover the remains of a haaf-fishing station at Lang Ayre.
-The Skerries are rich in history, including a significant number of historic shipwrecks.
+Out Skerries are rich in history, including a significant number of historic shipwrecks.
 There are three well-known 17th and 18th-century wreck sites around the Skerries which are popular with divers.
 (Permission must be sought before diving, and divers should leave nothing more than bubbles.)

-The Skerries sit east of Shetland, in the North Sea, and being the first landfall for many birds migrating westwards, rare sightings are often discovered on the island, making it a favoured spot for birding in spring and autumn.
+Skerries sits east of Shetland, in the North Sea, and being the first landfall for many birds migrating westwards, rare sightings are often discovered on the island, making it a favoured spot for birding in spring and autumn.
 The islands also have resident birdlife as well as otters and seals.
 Wildflowers are abundant throughout the summer months, with sea pinks carpeting the cliff tops and alpine and meadow flowers giving colour to the fields and road verges.

 Ling Beach near the pier on Bruray was artificially constructed for the purpose of drying fish and was a busy place in the heydey of the haaf-fishing era.
 The haaf – or deep sea – fishing was a vital part of the local economy in the 18th and 19th-centuries.